 We saved the best for last!
 At 85 letters long, this hill in Hawke’s Bay earns the title of the longest place name in the world.
 The full translation is “the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as land-eater, played his flute to his loved one.”

-These are just a sample of some of the uniquely named towns that you’re sure to come across while you’re on your New Zealand road trip.
+These are just a sample of some uniquely named towns that you’re sure to come across while you’re on your New Zealand road trip.
 If you’re looking for campervan hire in New Zealand give the team at Travellers Autobarn a call for a wide selection of vans for hire at competitive prices.